 - Listening to music and radio programs from around the world

 - Communicating with friends, relatives, and the world using email and social media programs like Facebook and Twitter

 You can download freeware or free open source software to your computer as well as use free programs online.
 Some word processors, art programs, and music creation programs are free to download and use.

 Listening to a Radio and Creating Music

 You don't need a computer to listen to music.
 Radios with basic features can be bought very cheaply.
+They usually cost far less than a television.
 A radio lets you listen to the latest news and learn about topics that interest you as well as hear music.
 Listening to a radio is a great way to keep in touch with your community and the world if you don’t have a television or if you don’t have access to the Internet at home.

 Dancing to radio music at home can be fun and improve physical fitness.
 (Start this activity gently if you're out of shape).
 Creating your own music by singing or by playing inexpensive homemade instruments can also be fun.
 Instruments that produce interesting sounds can be made with common items in a home or with items that can be purchased inexpensively.
 The Internet is a good source of ideas for creating instruments, but imagination and exploration at home is useful as well.
 If you prefer to use a premade instrument, there may be some inexpensive ones available in secondhand stores.

 Talk is free!
 Visit friends or go for a walk with them.
 Museums and art galleries occasionally have free admission days; take advantage of these times.
 You may be able to find free music performances that you and your friends can attend.
 Play inexpensive games with your companions, like card games, board games, ball games, or disc golf, which is free in some parks.
 Check your local dollar store for suitable equipment.
 You can probably think of many other enjoyable and inexpensive activities that you could do with a friend.